biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 publication [ontology](https://schema.org/ScholarlyArticle) from
 schema.org [cite].

-In the first virsion we opted to generate RDF with Ruby erb templates.
+In the first version we opted to generate RDF with Ruby erb templates which means that validation happens in the source code.
+Some semantic enrichment includes URIs for the biohackathons themselves.

-In future work we could introduce Shex to validate entires and the scholarly annotation can be expanded.
+In future work we could introduce Shex to validate entries and the scholarly annotation can be expanded.
 For example we could parse the number of downloads and other information from the OSF.io website and transform that into RDF.
 We can also add indexing services, such as